About Gay Waldman Originals

 About me

-I’ve been an art maker since 1980.
-My B.A. in art with an emphasis in design kept me busy painting canvas until 1985.
+I have been an art maker since 1980.
+My B.A. in art with an emphasis in design resulted in painting canvas until 1985.
 Eventually my jobs didn't leave much time for painting, so I pursued photography.
-I built a portfolio and successfully applied to galleries and festivals.
+I built a portfolio and successfully applied and participate in juried shows, galleries, and art festival events.

-Since 1988 I’ve actively sold my artwork and built a clientele with permanent collections and public art installations.
-The darkroom is retired and I exclusively manipulate digitally.
+I have actively sold my artwork since 1988 and developed a supportive clientele with permanent collections and I have accomplished several permanent public art installations.
+My darkroom is retired and I exclusively manipulate digitally.
 My photo-art is not finished when the shutter is pressed; it is accomplished after hours of exploration.
-I make original digital art and occasionally enhance prints with pencil, pastel, and acrylic.
-I combine a variety of subjects and push my distinctive images to appear dimensional.
+I use Canon cameras, built a PC, and use Adobe Photoshop & Painter tools with a stylus on a Wacom Cintiq monitor.
+I rely on a multitude of my photographs rich with color, translucent qualities, layering, and overlapping to make original digital art.
+This combination of photos pushes my distinctive images to appear dimensional and then I occasionally enhance the prints with pencil, pastel and acrylic paint, generating mixed media.

 VIEW "What I Do" HERE!